TeliaSoneraNorge/telia-iot-workshop/README.md

 	const String port = "33333";
 	```
 * Connect the Sodaq NB-IoT shield to the Crowduino if you have not already.
 Make sure all the pins align before pressing down.
+* Attach the antenna to its connector if it is not mounted.
+* Insert the Telia SIM-card if it is not already in place.
 * Upload the code to the device, then go to the website to see your data updating!

 **Bonus:** Try setting up boolean, number and string assets in AllThingsTalk and see if you can send in other types of data.
 They all need to have different names, but can be called the same way in the code.